KANISHKAA-KT/Beyond-Boundaries/README.md

-# Beyond Boundaries Travel Agency Website - Login Page
+# Beyond Boundaries Travel Agency Website

 ## Description
 This is the initial phase of the "Beyond Boundaries" Travel Agency Website.
-Currently, I am working on the **Login Page**, where users can log in to their accounts to access various features such as booking trips, exploring destinations, and managing bookings.
+Currently, I am working on the **Home Page**, where users can log in to their accounts to access various features such as booking trips, exploring destinations, and managing bookings.

 This project is built with basic **HTML** and **CSS** for the structure and styling of the login form.